Join our awesome team!

 - To encourage pro-active policies and other initiatives that protect individuals, children and family members affected by substance use disorders by ensuring unrestricted access to the services needed.

-- To replace punitive laws by advocating for diversion programs, recovery support services (RSS) and both treatment and RSS on demand utlizing a public healthcare approach to addiction that embraces all pathways to recovery.
+- To replace punitive laws by advocating for drug courst and other diversion programs, recovery support services (RSS) and both treatment and RSS on demand utlizing a public healthcare approach to addiction that embraces all pathways to recovery.

 LIRA travels to Albany, Washington DC and Long Island regional offices to meet with our local state and federal, legislators and other officials in order to educate them about areas of importance to our community.
 Join us for these educational trips.